kousthubha-sky/UnifiedAPI-mvp/SETUP.md

-# Complete Setup Guide for PaymentHub API
+# Complete Setup Guide for OneRouter API

-This guide walks through the complete setup process for the PaymentHub API, including database schema initialization, customer management, and API key generation.
+This guide walks through the complete setup process for the OneRouter API, including database schema initialization, customer management, and API key generation.

 ## Prerequisites